plainslife/CLI-Mine-Digger/README.md

 ## Code Mine Digger
-Is a variation of the classic Minesweeper game.
+Is a variation of the classic Minesweeper game.<br>
-It’s sure to test your strategy and luck.
+It’s sure to test your strategy and luck.<br>
-Are you up for the challenge!
+Are you up for the challenge!<br>

-## 📁Project Folder Tree Structure
+## 📁 Project Folder Tree Structure
 ``````
 Code Mine Digger/
 │